Jean Kyoung Frazier

 Jean Kyoung Frazier is a Korean American novelist and screenwriter.

 Work

 Frazier is the author of the novel Pizza Girl, published by Doubleday in 2020, and a contributor to Unpublishable, an anthology edited by Chris Molnar for Archway Editions.
 In 2021 Pizza Girl was nominated for the Lambda Literary Award for Lesbian Fiction.

 Among other work, she has written for Law & Order: Organized Crime.
+In 2021 she joined the writing staff of the Netflix show Beef starring Steven Yeun, and Ali Wong.
+The series debuted on April 6, 2023.
+In 2023 Frazier joined the writing staff of Lucky Hank starring Bob Odenkirk based on the book Straight Man by Richard Russo.
+The show debuted on March 11, 2023 on AMC.